koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------

 <!-- note
-Let's move on to the defining instances.
+Let's move on to the defining instance.
 -->

 # Define public instance